 Stefani Priskos, Class of 2016, comes to Barnard from the Heart of Dixie as a happy representative of Huntsville, AL. She is delighted to be a BSAR, as little pleases her more than sharing with others the school that she calls home!
 She is currently majoring in Unafraid with a concentration in Undecided.
 With academic interests ranging from linguistics to religion, anthropology, and beyond, she enjoys experiencing those amazing moments when all of her interests seem to collide.
 When she's not studying or in class, Stefani enjoys volunteering as a Visiting International Student Amabassador, innovating with Barnard-Columbia Design for America, hiking with the CU Hiking Club, knitting, and attending every single Uptown Vocal performance.

 Danah Screen, Class of 2015, traveled far and wide from Queens, New York.
-Ever since Spring '12 she has yearned for a yellow BSAR t-shirt and to be a key player in what makes Barnard amazing, in a way that goes beyond comprehension.
-A Biological Sciences major by day (and a handful of nights) she spends her time in lab working with top of the line professors and is so excited to start on her independent project as a junior until the day she receives her diploma.
+Ever since Spring '12 she has yearned for a yellow BSAR t-shirt and to be a key player in what makes Barnard amazing.
+A Biological Sciences major by day (and a handful of nights) she spends her time in lab working with top of the line professors and is so excited to start on her independent project as a junior.
 She makes it her mission in life to experience one new arts performance at either Barnard and Columbia each month with her equally art-driven friends.
 She loves to cook, draw, play violin, study (because she loves all her classes), attempt water-kayaking (in the fall of '13), and decorate her room with her beloved suitemates.

 Kenzy Seifert, Class of 2016, was born in Portland, Oregon and graduated from Lebanon High School in Lebanon, Oregon.
 She is a proud French major and prospective Russian minor who will be studying abroad in St. Petersburg, Russia next year.
 In the fall you can usually find her watching college football on her laptop (go Ducks!), but you can also find her with her with her nose stuck in a book, you'll probably find her at the movies or exploring the city.
 She is very excited to be working as a BSAR so she can share her experience at Barnard with others.